TwoFistedJustice/square-pie/docs/contributors/guide_how_to_query_params.md

 # A Quick Guide On Query Params

-We exclusively use Regular Expressions for working with query parameters..
+We exclusively use Regular Expressions for working with query parameters.
 Don't be frightened!
 We have utilities and examples a plenty to make this easy.

 Rather than putting the RegExp directly in the class, we have a library of patterns that are referenced from specialized utilities.
 Just